Protect Yourself Against Ransomware attack

-Before I talk about Ransomware, I want to be upfront about the fact that most of the organizations that had been breached were compromised as a result of an unpatched vulnerability, and companies failed to change default passwords.
+Before I talk about Ransomware attack, I want to be upfront about the fact that most of the organizations that had been breached were compromised as a result of an unpatched vulnerability, and companies failed to change default passwords.

 1. MAKE SURE YOUR ANTIVIRUS SOFTWARE IS UP TO DATE